CENTRON INDUSTRIAL ALLAINCE LIMITED

 1.1 FINANCIAL HIGHLIGHTS AND SUMMARY

-The Board's Report is prepared based on the stand alone financial statements of thecompany for the year ended March 312015 is summarized below:
+The Board's Report is prepared based on the financial statements of the company for theyear ended March 31st 2019 is Summarized below:

 1.2 WORKING PERFORMANCE REVIEW: